ComputeCanada/molmodsim-amber-md-lesson/_episodes/21-preparing_GROMACS_simulation.md

 ---
-title: "Preparing a system for simulation with GROMACS"
+title: "Hands-on 4: Preparing a system for simulation with GROMACS"
 teaching: 30
 exercises: 5
 questions: